1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-• Scar tissue (adhesions) that narrows (strictures) the bowel
+• Scar tissue (adhesions) which constricts (strictures) bowel.

-• Underlying conditions (e.g., Crohn's disease, diverticulitis) that affect bowel health
+• Sampling (e.g., underlying conditions e.g., Crohn disease, diverticulitis) that violates bowel health.

 Treatment